datastructures-js/datastructures-js/README.md

 var hasData = hashtable.contains('john'); // true
 ```

-**.iterator()** implements the iterator pattern and returns an iterator object over the hashtable with two functions:
+**.iterator()** returns an iterator object over the hashtable with two functions:

-* .hasNext() returns true if there's a next element or false when arrives to the end.
+* .hasNext() returns true if there's a next element or false when it hits the end.
 * .next() returns a hashTablePair read-only object with two functions:
     * .getKey() returns the key of the pair.
     * .getValue() returns the value of the pair.